 Most sunblotch is introduced to the plant in the grafting process when diseased bud wood is joined to a rootstock.
 Most cuttings and seeds from diseased plants are infected.
 Viroids are transmitted in pollen and affect the fruit and seeds produced from the fruit.
 Seedlings from seed may not be affected.
 Sunblotch in avocado seedlings occurs 8 to 30 percent of the time.

 Some infection may also occur with mechanical transmission such as cutting implements.

 It is possible for trees with avocado sunblotch viroid disease to recover and show no symptoms.
 These trees, however, still carry the viroid and tend to have low fruit production.
 In fact, transmission rates are higher in plants that carry the viroid but do not exhibit symptoms.

 The first defense is sanitizing.
+Avocado sunblotch is easily transmitted by pruning tools, but you can prevent transmission by scrubbing tools thoroughly before soaking them with a bleach solution or a registered disinfectant.
+Be sure to clean tools between each tree.
 In the orchard setting, the disease progresses quickly from cuts made with infected pruning instruments.
 Sanitize in a solution of water and bleach or 1.5 percent sodium hydrochloride.

 Plant only disease-free seeds or start with registered disease-free nursery stock.
 Keep a close eye on young trees and remove any that show signs of avocado sunblotch viroid.
 Use chemicals to kill the stumps.